lokstory/dependency-injection-go/README.md

 #### Set sources by type

-The source key will be IHelloService.
+The source key will be package/path/IHelloService.

 ```go
     // @DigoSource